Tessil/hat-trie/README.md

 #### Dr. Askitis dataset

 The benchmark consists in inserting all the words from the "Distinct Strings" dataset of Dr. Askitis into the data structure, check the used memory space and search for all the words from the "Skew String Set 1" dataset in the data structure.
+It's similar to the one on the [cedar](http://www.tkl.iis.u-tokyo.ac.jp/~ynaga/cedar/) homepage.

 * Dataset: [distinct_1](http://web.archive.org/web/20120206015921/http://www.naskitis.com/) (write) / [skew1_1](http://web.archive.org/web/20120206015921/http://www.naskitis.com/) (read)
 * Size: 290.45 MiB / 1 029.46 MiB